vuece/vuece-libjingle/README.md

 # Vuece libjingle

-A customized and extended libjingle library that support real-time music streaming and playing!
+A customized and extended **libjingle** library that supports real-time music streaming and playing!

-**vuece-libjingle** is a customized and extended version of the original [Google's libjingle library](https://developers.google.com/talk/libjingle/developer_guide), it is the core library that is driving a real-time music steaming protocol developed for our Android application Vuece Music Player and the music file hosting application [Vuece Hub](http://www.vuece.com/).
+**vuece-libjingle** is a customized and extended version of the original [Google's libjingle library](https://developers.google.com/talk/libjingle/developer_guide), it is the core library that is driving a real-time music steaming protocol developed for our Android application **Vuece Music Player** and the music file hosting application [Vuece Hub](http://www.vuece.com/).